lucidworks/connectors-sdk-resources/java-sdk/connectors/security-filtering-connector/README.md

 ## Security trimming stage (Query time)

-After index documents in the content and access control collections, we can run a search query to filter the results based on a username.
+After indexing documents in the content and access control collections, we can run a search query to filter the results based on a username.
 First, we need to add the `Security Trimming` query stage to the query pipeline and configure it.

-Check the access control collection to review which users and groups where indexed.
+Check the access control collection to review which users and groups were indexed.